Thumler's A-R2 Questions and Answers

 This is common and should not be cause for concern.
 When a new barrel rubs up against a barrel guide the barrel guide will wear the barrel slightly.
 After several runs with the tumbler the amount of barrel particles will reduce to a negligible amount.

 Should the Motor Run Warm to Touch?

 Yes.
 The A-R2 rock tumbler motor will be very warm to the touch when in operation.
-The motor is overload protected and will automatically stop if it gets too hot.
-Overload protection is a wonderful safety feature for any motor that will run 24 hours a day 7 days a week.
+The motor is thermally protected and will automatically stop if it gets too hot.
+Thermal protection is a wonderful safety feature for any motor that will run 24 hours a day 7 days a week.

 The Motor is Running but the Barrels Are Not Turning

 Several things can cause this problem including bearings need oiled, dirt or oil on the belt, or the belt is stretched / wore out and needs replaced.

 First you should test to see if it is a bearing problem.
 With the machine plugged in and the motor running, give the barrels a little pressure down and roll them in the direction they normally turn.
 If this gets the barrels turning then the bearings need cleaned and oiled.

 Second thing to try is cleaning the belt and pulleys.
 Oil or dirt can cause the belt to slip.
 Shut the machine off and remove the belt.
 Using a light detergent such as Dawn dishwashing liquid clean the belt and pulleys.
 A cotton swab works well to clean the grooves of the pulleys.
 Dry them thoroughly and put the belt back on to see if that gets the tumbler back up and running.